JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 the same `module_prefix` `PARSE_FILE` Step 6/7 already use for that function) — **never**
 the call-site alias text (`"func"`), which is just the name of the factory's own internal parameter and is shared by every wrapper of every one of these factories.
-Keying on that shared alias instead of the function's own identity is what a real bug in this exact spot used to do: two different top-level functions, each wrapped by a different factory (or two instantiations of the same factory), would both resolve their inner `func(...)` call through whichever entry got written under `"func"` first, silently reusing the first function's hardware for the second wrapper.
+Keying on that shared alias instead of the function's own identity would let two different top-level functions, each wrapped by a different factory (or two instantiations of the same factory), both resolve their inner `func(...)` call through whichever entry got written under `"func"` first, silently reusing the first function's hardware for the second wrapper — exactly why the identity-based key above is used instead.

 The dedup check (step 5) runs for this case too, gated on `existing.ast_meta is not None` rather than merely the key being present in the table — `Logic.ast_meta` is assigned as